Skip to content

 Sydney Coordinator

 Sydney Coordinator is activated to reduce frequency congestion on SMC and ensure compliance with pre-determined slot times.
 The position is only beneficial with large amounts of traffic and when performed carefully and deliberately.
-When Coordinator is online, all departures are first directed to them prior to monitoring SMC, thus reducing one radio call per aircraft on the SMC frequency.
+When Coordinator is online, all departures are first directed to them prior to the SMC frequency, thus reducing one radio call per aircraft on the SMC frequency.

 Important